 - Always take advice from your insurance company and find out what you should do.
 They will normally send a loss adjuster to assess any damage to the property and its contents.

 - The insurance company should then arrange the disposal of contaminated items and replacements, and any work needed to the property following the flood.

 Natural Resources Wales produces flood guidance and flood plan templates for homes, businesses, farms, schools and communities.

-A Three Day Flood Forecast for England and Wales is now available from the Environment Agency.
-This shows, county by county, where there is a risk of flooding over the next three days.
-The three-day forecast is updated at least once a day and is available online on the Natural Resources Wales website.
+A five-day flood forecast for England and Wales is now available from Natural Resources Wales.
+This shows, county by county, where there is a risk of flooding over the next five days.
+The five-day forecast is updated at least once a day and is available online on the Natural Resources Wales website.
 View the 5 day flood risk for Wales here.